 - The shoulder movements help open up the chest and promote digestion.
 They help you breathe better and also help maintain your metabolism and energy levels.

-- The shoulder movement helps strengthen your wrist tendons and is especially good for people who suffer from carpal tunnel syndrome and wrist pain.
+- The shoulder movement helps improve the strength of your wrist tendons and is especially good for people who suffer from carpal tunnel syndrome and wrist pain.
 If you end up typing even 300 words in one day, you should consider practicing this simple yoga reverse prayer pose to keep your wrists free from damage.
 The wrists have many acupuncture points that will activate as a result of the extension.

 - The shoulder movement helps massage and loosen any tight shoulder muscles and relaxes your shoulder blades and end up causing less shoulder and neck pain.

 - Performing the pose will help you alleviate stress and calm an anxious mind.
-Peaceful mind implies peaceful body, so beat work or home stress by performing this simple asana.
-A peaceful mind directly reduces any disease as stress can worsen your mental state and make you feel gloomy.
+A peaceful mind implies a peaceful body, so beat work or home stress by performing this simple asana.
+It can help bring your mind, body, and soul in alignment.
+A peaceful mind directly reduces any disease as stress can worsen your mental state and make you feel

 Performing The Reverse Prayer Pose (Paschim Namaskarasana):